 According to the Oldways Preservation & Exchange Trust, the Mediterranean Diet was introduced in 1993 by Oldways, Harvard School of Public Health and the World Health Organization.
-It is based on the traditional foods eaten by people living in the Mediterranean region, especially Greece.
-The diet includes:
+It's based on the traditional foods eaten by people living in the Mediterranean region, especially Greece.

 - Olives and olive oil